uphold/fastify-openapi-router-plugin/README.md

 Security handlers are executed as a `onRequest` hook for every API operation if plugin founds a [Security Requirement Object](https://github.com/OAI/OpenAPI-Specification/blob/main/versions/3.1.0.md#security-requirement-object) defined on the root level or operation level of your OpenAPI specification.
 According to [Fastify Lifecycle](https://fastify.dev/docs/latest/Reference/Lifecycle/), it is the most secure way to implement an authentication layer because it avoids parsing the body for unauthorized accesses.

-If your operation `security` entries use the same security scheme, the plugin will call the security handler only once.
-Moreover, the plugin will only call the security handler if there's a value extracted from the request.
+If your operation's `security` use repeated security schemes, the plugin will call the associated security handler only once per request and cache its result.
+Furthermore, the plugin is smart enough to skip `security` blocks that have missing values from the request.
+For example, if you have a `security` block with `APIKey` and `OAuth2` and the request contains the API key but no bearer token, the plugin will automatically skip the block altogether without calling any security handler.

 The security handler should either throw an error or return an object with `{ data, scopes }` where `data` becomes available as `request.oas.security.<name>` in your route handler and `scopes` is array of strings that will be used to verify if the scopes defined in the API operation are satisfied.